crukci-bioinformatics/ppms_wrapper/README.md

    this email address to a Raven ID, then refresh, and check whether the mapping now exists.
 If so, great.
 Otherwise block the operation and complain about the cost code or email address.

+## Notes

+1. Data come back from PPMS in various formats.
+Some API calls return CSV-formatted data only; others return either CSV or JSON.
+Some return slightly odd things:
+   1. `getusers` returns the user list HTML-encoded, so for example a single quote "'" is encoded as "&#39;".
+Other calls do not seem to use this encoding.
+Also, this call returns a bare list of logins, LF-separated, with no header.